When is Mindhunter season 3 released on Netflix? What’s going to happen?

-Mindhunter, Netflix’s darkish psychological crime drama in regards to the early days of the FBI’s behavioural sciences unit, was green-lit for 2 seasons straight out of the block again in 2016 when it was introduced.
+Mindhunter, Netflix’s darkish psychological crime drama concerning the early days of the FBI’s behavioural sciences unit, was green-lit for 2 seasons straight out of the block again in 2016 when it was introduced.

 - The true story behind Mindhunter season 2: who dedicated the Atlanta Little one Murders?